headwindz/terminator/README.md

 # terminator

-The ultimate terminal plugins to boost your productivity
+All you need to have to make full use of your terminal to boost productivity.

 ## Vim